andremoreira73/Project_portfolio/README.md

 ### Pears

 Description: Example of a simple statistical analysis that I did for a agronomical trial.
-Powerful results.
+Simple and powerful results.

 Tools & Technologies: Python, Pandas, Matplotlib.